quasarframework/quasar/docs/src/pages/vue-components/option-group.md

 title: Option Group
 ---

-The Option Group component is a helper component that allows you better control for grouping binary (on or off, true or false, 1 or 0) form input components like checkboxes, radios or toggles.
+The QOptionGroup component is a helper component that allows you better control for grouping binary (on or off, true or false, 1 or 0) form input components like checkboxes, radios or toggles.
 A good use for this component is for offering a set of options or settings to turn on and off.

 ## Installation
 <doc-installation components="QOptionGroup" />